narsin79/ev-charge-map-frontend/README.md

 ## Frontend setup

-### Note
-For this frontend to work you'll need the backend/api section -> https://github.com/John-Weeks-Dev/ev-charge-map-api

 You'll need to install the Quasar CLI tool -> https://quasar.dev/start/pick-quasar-flavour

 Go to https://console.cloud.google.com/ and generate an API KEY.